AdiPrast04/WebApi-EFCore/README.md

-# WebApi-EFCore-Angular
+# WebApi-EFCore
-Learning ASP.NET using EF Core and Angular 7
+Learning ASP.NET using EF Core for Angular 7